 My child has need for some extra tutoring to prepare for TGS.
 Who can help us find a tutor?

-Please contact Candy Houk in the admission department for help in this area.
-She will be able to assist you in finding someone to prepare your child for TGS.
+Please use the form at the bottom of this page if you need help in this area.
+We can assist you in finding someone to prepare your child for TGS.

 What other co-curricular opportunities are offered and who do I contact to get my child involved?